 Self discovery can be a fascinating journey, and it’s soooo awesome how the more you learn about yourself, the more you can create the life of your dreams.
 Once you discover what means the most to you, you can take that knowledge and apply it to every aspect of your life…including LOVE.

 GOSH, I wish I had discovered the love languages sooner in life, because it definitely has improved my relationships with family, friends and my significant other.
 I can easily see what means the most to the other person and chose to show my love to them in the language that they speak best.

-Here is how to become fluent in the love languages and better all of your relationships [along with some cute love inspired quotes too]:
+Here is how to become fluent in the love languages and improve ALL of your relationships.
+LOVE IT! 😉

 What Are The Love Languages?

 These are basically 5 qualities that you, as an individual, find most valuable in relation to feeling loved.
 In other words, it’s how you express and experience love.

 For example, saying ‘I love you’ actually means more to some people than to others.
 Receiving gifts means more to some people than others.
 Even physical touch can mean something different from person to person.

 - gift giving – the actual giving and receiving of gifts but more than in just a materialistic way, these gifts represent thoughtfulness and so much more to this love language